Caution after Wall Street caps off worst week in years

 (Graphic: Steep drops a fading memory on Wall Street - reut.rs/2DV4II1)

-Among S&P 500 sectors, energy .SPNY led decliners for the week, down 6.4 percent.
-Telecom Services .SPLRCL got off the lightest with a 1.28 percent loss over five days.
+Among S&P 500 sectors, energy led decliners for the week, down 6.4 percent.
+Telecom Services got off the lightest with a 1.28 percent loss over five days.

 (Graphic: S&P 500 sectors' weekly percent dips - reut.rs/2DWeSrY)

-Chesapeake Energy Corp (CHK.N), Tractor Supply Co (TSCO.O) and Harley-Davidson Inc (HOG.N) were the S&P 500’s worst performers for the week, each down more than 13 percent.
+Chesapeake Energy Corp, Tractor Supply Co and Harley-Davidson Inc were the S&P 500’s worst performers for the week, each down more than 13 percent.

 (Graphic: S&P 500's biggest weekly percent winners and losers - reut.rs/2DVwCnl)